Kilimanjaro/Kenya/Safari - Trekking, Rock Climbing & Tours

-At any time we can organize Kilimanjaro tours on request for groups or individuals.
+We can organize Kilimanjaro tours on request for groups or individuals.
 The standard 9 day (7 days on the mountain/in the national park) itinerary led by local African leaders (without SummitClimb expedition leader) please email firstname.lastname@example.org for more details.

 Custom Mt Kenya trips:

 Please consider adding a trip to Rwenzori, "Mountains of the Moon" , if you wish to extend your African adventure.